StarscapeTFT/TFTCalculator/README.md

 TFTCalculator requires Windows 7 SP1 or later.
 Sorry Mac players :(.

 No installation required.
 Simply download the executable and run it.
 The Windows Defender Smartscreen might tell you it prevented an unrecognized app from starting.
-In that case, click on "More Info" and then "Run anyway".
+In that case, click on "More info" and then "Run anyway".

 **[64-bit](https://github.com/StarscapeTFT/TFTCalculator/releases/latest/download/TFTCalculator.exe):** Try this download first.
 If Windows is not up to date, you might need to install the [.NET Framework v4.7.2.](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net472-web-installer)